droosma/blog/content/post/exploring-opentelemetry/index.md

 ## OpenTelemetry Collector

-Instead of using the above mentioned exporters directly in our application and configuration, we'll replace the exporter of your choice with [OpenTelemetry.Exporter.OpenTelemetryProtocol](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol), and in the configuration change `AddZipkinExporter()` to `AddOtlpExporter()`.
-By default the OTLP exporter will now start exporting all telemetry to `http://localhost:4317` with gRPC, but we can configure it for any desired destination as follows:
+Rather than directly employing the aforementioned exporters in our application and configuration, we shift to using [OpenTelemetry.Exporter.OpenTelemetryProtocol](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol) as our exporter of choice.
+This necessitates modifying `AddZipkinExporter()` to `AddOtlpExporter()` in the configuration.
+The default configuration of the OTLP exporter sends all telemetry to `http://localhost:4317` via gRPC, but it can be tailored for any destination:

 ```csharp
 .AddOtlpExporter(exporterOptions => exporterOptions.Endpoint = new Uri("172.17.0.10:1234"));
 ```

-If you have made the changes, congratulations your application is now logging into the void, as there's nothing listening at `http://localhost:4317`.
-Let's address this by launching the OpenTelemetry Collector and setting up the appropriate port forwarding on localhost to the container, thereby allowing it to receive the telemetry data.
+If you've implemented these changes, give yourself a pat on the back!
+Your application now logs into oblivion since nothing is listening on `http://localhost:4317`.
+Let's rectify this by launching the OpenTelemetry Collector and setting up suitable port forwarding on the container, enabling it to receive the telemetry data.

-Running the OpenTelemetry Collector in a Docker container is my preference, which involves using the following `docker-compose.yaml`:
+I prefer running the OpenTelemetry Collector in a Docker container, which can be done using the following `docker-compose.yaml`:

 ```docker-compose
 version: '3'